ElianMariano/Math-Interpreter/README.md

 ### Calculating the result

-Finally, to calculate the result the program will make a search in the *Binary tree* called *Preorder*.
+Finally, to calculate the result, the program will make a *Preorder* search in the *Binary tree*.
 This search will organizes the data based in the way a function takes its arguments.
 For example, given the expression **10 + 2**, the program rather than interpret it as we normally do, it will interpret it as **+ 10 2**, or in the programming context **add(10, 2)**.
 With all of this done, the program will simply call the function corresponding to the operation which is being calculated, and show the final result to the user.